ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 C. **Save as image** allows to take a snapshot of the viewer and is saved as an image (.png).

-D. **Collapse All** allows to collapse all the signatures bars displayed in the viewer at once to only display the InterPro entries bars.

-.. .. figure:: images/protein_viewer/pv_collapsed_tracks.png
-..   :alt: Protein sequence viewer collapsed
-..   :width: 800px

-..
-Collapsed categories view.

-E. The tooltips are shown when hovering over each bar.
+D. The tooltips are shown when hovering over each bar.
 They can be disabled by unchecking the **Tooltip Active** option.

 .. figure:: images/protein_viewer/pv_tooltip.png
   :alt: Protein sequence viewer tooltip